nicksamuel/pdf-tables-excel/README.md

 I was able to find one or two other examples which were open source/free, however I couldn't get them to work out of the box very easily.

+## How else could this script be improved

+I'm done with it for now so don't have the motivation but I think it could be improved by ensuring the PDF file type match rule does both lower and upper case for ease of use.
+Also there could be more done in terms of credits usage e.g. before and after, how much running it will cost etc. and maybe a confirmation prompt.

 ## Useful Links